What?

 The synthesis and biosynthesis of Archaeal lipids

 We are interested in the synthesis, biosynthesis and properties of membrane spanning lipids of archaea.
-This research is carried out in collaboration with the microbial physiology group of Prof. A.J.M.
+This research has a strong “origin of life” flavor and is carried out in collaboration with the microbial physiology group of Prof. A.J.M.
 Driessen (UG).
+We have prepared caldarchaeol and crenarchaeol, iconic molecules in organic geochemistry.

 Research Topic 4